Bitcoin in general

 A testing environment in which users can obtain and spend satoshis that have no real-world value on a global network that is very similar to the Bitcoin mainnet.

 In simple terms, a transfer of bitcoin.
-More precisely, a transaction is a signed data structure expressing a transfer of value.
+More precisely, a transaction is a signed data structure expressing a transfer of value and consisting mainly of inputs and outputs.
 Transactions are transmitted over the Bitcoin network, collected by miners, and included into blocks, made permanent on the blockchain.

 Unspent Transaction Output (UTXO)